Where Dominica’s Past Still Breathes

 Why Visitors Love This Tour

-✔ Authentic distillery machinery from the 1800s
+Authentic machinery from the 1800's

 Ready to Experience Dominica’s Most Historic Rum Tour?